reselbob/TemporalVersionControl/README.md

 1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/server/quick-install/)).
 2. Execute `npm install` to install the dependencies.
 3. Execute `npm start` to start the Worker.
-4. In another terminal window execute, `sh ./run-workflow.sh` to run the Workflow using the Temporal.io Client.
+4. In another terminal window execute, `npm run workflow-from-client` to run the Workflow using the Temporal.io Client.

 [MORE TO COME]